-The most common unilateral amendments are the following:

-1) Unilateral amendment: budget amendment

-The budget attached to the Grant Contract shall be respected.
+The most common unilateral amendments are the following: 1) Unilateral amendment: budget amendment 1) Unilateral amendment: budget amendment The budget attached to the Grant Contract shall be respected.
 However, the Beneficiary(ies) can benefit from a certain flexibility within the budget, as long as the "basic purpose" of the Action is not affected and the change does not call into question the initial award of the grant/equal treatment of applicants.
 It is difficult to provide here a detailed description of what the basic purpose of the Action is, as it assumes different meanings according to the specificities of the Action and therefore requires a case by case analysis.
-However, as a general rule, any modifications of the objectives of the Action, of the target groups, of the location, of the activities or of the Action's sustainability, results and indicators etc. is likely to affect the basic purpose of the Action and may therefore be refused by the Contracting Authority.
+However, as a general rule, any modifications of the objectives of the Action, of the target groups, of the location, of the activities or of the Action and may therefore be refused by the Contracting Authority.

 In case of doubt, it is strongly recommended to check beforehand with the Contracting Authority that the proposed modifications do not impact the basic purpose of the Action.

-As long as the basic purpose of the Action is not affected, the Beneficiary(ies) can:

-make transfers between items or introduce new items within the same budget heading.
-The term budget "heading" has to be understood as the main budget headings of the direct costs, i.e. the headings number 1 (human resources), 2 (travel), 3 (equipment and Supplies), 4 (local offices), 5 (other costs, services) and 6 (other), and not as any of the sub-headings or items.

-transfer part of the budget from one heading to another (from 1 to 6 for instance) as long as this transfer does not imply a variation (both increase and decrease) of more than 25% of the headings concerned by such transfer.

-Unilateral amendment cannot be used to amend the indirect costs, the contingency reserve, inkind contributions, or the amounts or rates of simplified cost options.
+As long as the basic purpose of the Action is not affected, the Beneficiary(ies) can: make transfers between items or introduce new items within the same budget heading.
+The term budget "heading" has to be understood as the main budget headings of the direct costs, i.e. the headings number 1 (human resources), 2 (travel), 3 (equipment and Supplies), 4 (local offices), 5 (other costs, services) and 6 (other), and not as any of the sub-headings or items. transfer part of the budget from one heading to another (from 1 to 6 for instance) as long as this transfer does not imply a variation (both increase and decrease) of more than 25% of the headings concerned by such transfer.
+Unilateral amendment cannot be used to amend the indirect costs, the contingency reserve, in- kind contributions, or the amounts or rates of simplified cost options.